Artemut555/EO1/README.md

 - [x] 🤖 Release [EO-1](https://huggingface.co/IPEC-COMMUNITY/EO-1-3B) pretraining, finetune scripts, and documentations.
 - [x] Integrate into [LERobot](https://github.com/huggingface/lerobot).
 We have merged the [PR](https://github.com/huggingface/lerobot/pull/1971) into the main branch.
 You can now use EO-1 with LERobot without any modifications.
 - [x] 🤗 Release Interleaved Dataset [EO-Data1.5M](https://huggingface.co/datasets/IPEC-COMMUNITY/EO-Data1.5M) and benchmark [EO-Bench](https://huggingface.co/datasets/IPEC-COMMUNITY/EO-Bench).
 We also provide the Fintuned Model [eo1-qwen25_vl-fractal](https://huggingface.co/IPEC-COMMUNITY/eo1-qwen25_vl-fractal) and [eo1-qwen25_vl-bridge](https://huggingface.co/IPEC-COMMUNITY/eo1-qwen25_vl-bridge).
 NOTE: We have now updated our dataset to the [Parquet format](https://huggingface.co/datasets/IPEC-COMMUNITY/EO-Data1.5M).
 The meta_dataset has been deprecated — we no longer merge the LeRobot dataset with the multimodal dataset.
+Please see [1_load_dataset.ipynb](getting_started/1_load_dataset.ipynb) for more information about loading and visualizing the dataset.
 - [ ] 🤗 Release [pre-training models](https://huggingface.co/collections/IPEC-COMMUNITY/eo-robotics-68ac4ff30e1f746cac28ca14) (undergoing).
 - [ ] ⚡️ Efficient LLM Inference over Long Sequences, Efficient KV-cache, etc.
 - [ ] 🤖 Integrate with human feedback fine-tuning.